-The codes are underlined in the following example:

-BIOL 1100 Environmental Biology (MnTC 03, 10)
+The codes are underlined in the following example: BIOL 1100 Environmental Biology (MnTC 03, 10) 3 credits: 2 hours lecture/week - 2 hours lab/week

 This is a one-semester course that introduces students to applied aspects of environmental science.
-It provides students with a broad overview of the concepts of ecology, systems and interrelationships among organisms and their physical environment, and current issues in environmental science.
-Students will examine humans' role in the natural world and the impact of the growth of the human population and the increase in humans' technological ability to make changes in the world.
-Students will be encouraged to explore societal, political, economic, and personal value systems regarding environmental issues.
+It provides students with a broad overview of the scientific and social aspects of human impact on the environment, interrelationships among organisms and their physical environment, and current issues in environmental science.
+Students will examine humans' role in the natural world, the impact of the growth of the human population, and the increase in humans' technological ability to make changes in the world.
+Students will be encouraged to explore societal, political, economic, and personal value systems with regard to environmental issues.
 (Prerequisites: None).